mztaylor/krad-sampleapp-geb-examples/README.md

-## Background

-This is a sample geb testing of the kuali rice sampleapp.
-After a series of manual testing events I thought it would be fun to start experimenting with lighter selenium testing frameworks.
-Since the project being testing is using maven and java I wanted to stay compatible, hence geb.

 ## Goal
-The goal of this project is to setup a series of tests that can be run on the
+The goal of this project is to setup a series of tests that can be run using geb on:
 - krad-sampleapp (2.4.x)

 These test should be able to run in: